JolifantoBambla/trichi/README.md

-# HiTriC
+# Hierarchal Triangle Clusters

-C++ library for generating triangle cluster hierarchies for per-cluster LOD selection & rendering
+A library for generating triangle cluster hierarchies for per-cluster LOD selection & rendering.

 Poor man's nanite.
 Creates a triangle cluster hierarchy that can be used to select the appropriate levels of detail for different regions of a mesh on a per-cluster basis during rendering.